 PALISSY and PALISSY WARE are antiques terms that refer to Majolica Earthenware & Porcelain or Art Pottery that exhibit high relief decoration and in various forms.
-Some are functional & utilitarian and some purely for display.
+Some are functional & utilitarian and some are purely for display.

 Specifically, a reference to PALISSY WARE describes items made by many Artisans & Pottery Studios inspired by the 16thC French ceramicist BERNARD PALISSY [b.1510 - d.1590], who pioneered lead-based & enameled pottery, now collectively referred to as MAJOLICA.
 Very few of his original pieces survive nowadays and those would be displayed in fine Museums.

 Most desirable and collectible PALISSY WARE were made ca 1850s - 1920s, especially items from the Tours (France) and Calda da Raihna (Portugal) regions.
-Later items are primarily of decorative value, regardless of origin, and are usually sold as souvenirs or tourist ware of no significant value for most collectors.
+Later items are primarily of decorative value, regardless of origin, and are usually sold as souvenirs or tourist ware of no significant value to most collectors.

 A cautionary note: PALISSY WARE is NOT related to PALISSY POTTERY of Longton, Staffordshire (UK), who did not produce pottery in this style.
 However, GEORGE JONES (also from Staffordshire, UK), created magnificent pieces in this style around the late 19thC.

 Unlock the true value of your collection with our comprehensive research guides from identifying makers' marks to appraising all kinds of antiques and collectibles, including items featured in this article.

 Our up-to-date information will give you an accurate understanding of your items' worth.
 Don't miss out on this valuable resource - visit our research tools today!